Address Data Management "Like a Boss"

 - It's at this point that, if the validator offers this as part of their service, addresses are "deduplicated."
 This means that duplicate addresses are addressed, pun intended, by flagging them for deletion by you.
 It's not usually deleted for you, since the validator can't be sure you don't want to keep the data in question.

 - Then the real magic happens.
 The address is compared against an authoritative database relevant to that location.
 For instance, US addresses are checked against the USPS.
-Similar public and government organizations are used for their reliable and up-to-date address data across the globe.
+Similar public and government organizations are used for their reliable and up-to-date address data intelligence across the globe.
 We know because we use them.

 - When the address is compared against the database, we're looking for a match—an identical address that's already on the list.
 Like the guest list of a fancy party, things only really work if your name is on the list.
 If the address is in the database, that means it's a registered address that's currently being serviced by the postal system.
 In other words, the address is real, and your mail will actually be delivered to it.
 This is called a "valid" address.